awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-text-area.md

 ### placeholder<a name="text-area-attributes-placeholder"></a>

 A string presented to the user as placeholder text\.
 It disappears after the user puts something in the input area\.

-### read\-only<a name="text-area-attributes-read-only"></a>

-A Boolean switch that, when present, disables editing the contents of the element, but allows content to be highlighted and copied\.

 ### rows<a name="text-area-attributes-rows"></a>